Abhinandan1896/FSJS-B2/readme.md

 i am very much thankfull to ineuron by giving us very such affordable platform, where all can learn high quality content._

 ## <span style="color:yellow">**Articles**</span> :-
-_i have not yet posted all article on github but soon i will be pushing, already i have written some article on HashNode._
+_i had posted some articles on github,wrote on Hashnode Web, you can check on the Artilce folder._

 ## <span style="color:yellow">**JavaScript Assignment**</span> :-
   _we have given 30-Quetions Assignment based on JavaScript_